SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 ### - The Story  -  The Project Theme

-This project consists in building an **Audio Visualizer**, like thus of modern Media Players application, to be integrated in a music player build on top of the *[Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)*.
+This project consists in building a *[Three.JS](http://threejs.org/)*  based   **Audio Visualizer**,  like thus of modern Media Players application, to be integrated in a music player build on top of the *[Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)*.

-The idea have the roots deep in my childhood, when I was exploring the digital world on my first desktop computer, when I for the first time was looking through the visualizations of my media player, wandered and curious about how it works and how they build that.
+The idea have the roots deep in my childhood, when I was exploring the digital world on my first desktop computer, when for the first time I was looking through the visualizations of my media player, wandered and curious about how it works and how they build that.

 And here we are...
-Now I have (hope almost) all the ingredients to build a good one by myself.
-About the power, design and functionalities of the current audio standard for the web - Web Audio API - I read recently in some interesting articles on *[Medium](https://medium.com/)*.
+Now I have (hope almost) all the ingredients to build a good one, by myself.
+About the power, design and functionalities of the current audio standard for the web - *Web Audio API* - I had read recently in some interesting articles on *[Medium](https://medium.com/)*.
 I wanted to build something that I could use in the future, something practical, not just a 3D visualization.
-So, the intent was to create a web audio player running on the browser (nowadays almost all the computers have a browser) , a good one, where you can easily **drag and play** your music enjoying the nice visualization born in your mind and created with passion.
+So, the intent was to create a web audio player running on the browser (nowadays almost all the computers have a browser) , a good one, where you can easily **drag and play** your music, enjoying the nice visualization born in your mind and created with passion.

 Ok... that was the dream.
 Now it’s true !